International vs. Expat Health Insurance: Coverage, Costs, Taxes

 How Does International Health Insurance Compare to Expat Health Insurance?

-While these terms overlap, the plans themselves are structured differently.
-The comparison below highlights the practical differences that affect your coverage, your wallet, and your peace of mind.
+While the terms overlap, the plans differ in structure.
+The comparison below highlights the practical differences that affect your coverage, your wallet, and your day-to-day peace of mind.

 Typical duration30 days to 12 months1 year or more (renewable annually)